BigSoftVideo/DOTEbase/glossary.md

 An Annotation is a plain text note called a [Comment](#comment) about a specific [Clip](#clip).

+### Cache <a id='cache'></a>

+_DOTEbase_ keeps a record (cache) of the last known _DOTE_ relevant folders/files and their location.
+Thus, _DOTEbase_ can display and use some information about the whole DOTEspace even when some Projects/Transcripts and their Clips are not currently available.

 ### Canvas <a id='canvas'></a>

 A Canvas is a visual representation of states and relationships between a variety of objects in and across [DOTEspaces](#dotespace).